jsoref/ceph/doc/releases/firefly.rst

 * The 'osd pool create ...' syntax has changed for erasure pools.

 * The default CRUSH rules and layouts are now using the 'bobtail' tunables and defaults.
-Upgaded clusters using the old values will now present with a health WARN state.
+Upgraded clusters using the old values will now present with a health WARN state.
 This can be disabled by adding 'mon warn on legacy crush tunables = false' to ceph.conf and restarting the monitors.
 Alternatively, you can switch to the new